kamilrybacki/Kemux/docs/user-guide/streams.md

 **It is important to note that the `Schema`/`Processor` objects are to be both defined as `dataclasses` and to inherit from correct `kemux` package objects.**

-Example: `Input.Schema` inherits from `kemux.data.schema.input.InputSchema` and `Output.Processor` inherits from `kemux.data.io.output.OutputProcessor`.
+Example: `Input.Schema` inherits from `kemux.data.schema.input.InputSchema` and `Output.Processor` inherits from `kemux.data.processor.output.OutputProcessor`.

 ### Input